paul1956/CareLink/README.md

   Update data more frequently
   Improve display for 780G when no data is available

+  New in 3.5.1.7
+  Move AIT to Main Menu
+  Update Check for New Versions to ignore Beta versions

   New in 3.5.1.6
   Pump message Clean up
   Lock tables while updating to prevent crash

-  New in 3.5.1.3
-  Another memory leak fix

-  New in 3.5.1.2
-  Memory Leak Fix

   New in 3.5.1.1
   Fix SG display highlighting for mmol/L